neondatabase/website/content/docs/import/import-from-postgres.md

 ## pg_dump and pg_restore example

-The following example shows how data from a `chinook` database was dumped and and restored to a `chinook2` database in Neon using the commands described in the previous section:
+The following example shows how data from a `chinook` database was dumped and restored to a `chinook2` database in Neon using the commands described in the previous section:

 <CodeBlock shouldWrap>